MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-network-topology-odaa.md

 # Network topology and connectivity for Oracle Database@Azure

 This article builds on several considerations and recommendations defined in [Azure landing zone design area for network topology and connectivity](../../ready/landing-zone/design-area/network-topology-and-connectivity.md).
-It offers key design considerations and recommendation for Oracle Database@Azure networking and connectivity.
+It offers key design considerations and recommendations for Oracle Database@Azure networking and connectivity.

 ## Design considerations